 lack of unity of invention (see Chapter 10).

 The written opinion of the International Searching Authority will also report the relevant facts, usually for example, by way of a reference to the full explanation in the international search report.

 Where claims are not searched for any of the reasons (i) to (iii), box 2 of the first sheet of the international search report is checked.
 In addition, Box No. II of the international search report (on “continuation of first sheet (2)”) is completed, giving the details.

-It should be noted that claims which rely, in respect of the technical features of the invention, on references to the description or drawings (“omnibus claims; see paragraph 5.10) are searched and reported upon if they can be given a definite construction.
+It should be noted that claims which rely, in respect of the technical features of the invention, on references to the description or drawings (“omnibus claims”; see paragraph 5.10) are searched and reported upon if they can be given a definite construction.
 However in the written opinion of the International Searching Authority and for the purposes of international preliminary examination, any breach of Rule 6.2(a) (no reference to the description or drawings except when absolutely necessary) may be reported in Box No. VII of the opinion or report.

 If the national law of the Office acting as International Searching Authority permits multiple dependent claims which do not comply with Rule 6.4(a), such claims are included in the international search and no indication is made under item 3 of Box No. II.

 Where lack of unity has been found (see Chapter 10), check box 3 of the first sheet of the international search report (Form PCT/ISA/210) is checked.
 In addition, Box No. III of the international search report (on “continuation of first sheet (2)”) is completed, irrespective of whether an invitation to pay additional search fees has issued.
 The search report indicates the separate inventions present in the claims, whether additional search fees were requested and paid, and which claims were searched.
-It also indicates whether any additional search fees were accompanied by a protest.paragraphs 10.83 to 10.88 for
+It also indicates whether any additional search fees were accompanied by a protest.
+In the case of supplementary international search reports, there is no opportunity to pay additional fees and only a single invention is searched – see paragraphs 10.83 to 10.88 for the applicable process in this case.

 Abstract, Title and Figure